-9. Local Community Expenditure Report
+I. Local Community Expenditure Report

-Productions filming outside Los Angeles County must fill out a Local Community Expenditure Report for each county as part of the Expenditure Summary Report (Phase IV) on the portal.\ A Local Community Expenditure Report tutorial is available on the CFC website, under Frequently Asked Questions.
+Productions filming outside Los Angeles County must fill out a Local Community Expenditure Report for each county as part of the Expenditure Summary Report.
 Please follow the tagging directions to accurately report both labor and non-labor expenditures per county as soon as all work in the county has been completed.
-(Please see the Program Guidelines for more information regarding filing this report.)
-The labor figures should correspond with Local Hire Labor (see Section C (3) Uplifts).
+The labor figures should correspond with Local Hire Labor (see section 3, Uplifts).

-For all out-of-Los Angeles county purchases and/or rentals, the county where the vendor is located must be noted.
+For all out-of-Los Angeles County purchases and/or rentals, the county where the vendor is located must be noted.
 Do not include items purchased and/or rented in L.A.
 County.
 For wages (local hire payroll only), note the county where the work is incurred during prep, shoot, and strike.
 Please create a free field code for each county - e.g., HC for Humboldt County, OC for Orange County, etc. - to report spend for each county.
 Suggested county code tags are available on the CFC website.
 Exact spend is not crucial; estimates are acceptable.